rtgodwin/rtgodwin.github.io/_docs/lab2.md

 [1] -16.53846
 ```

-Since this t-stat is outside of the 95% confidence interval, we know we will reject the null at the 5% significance level.
-We should also get the p-value:
+Since this t-stat is less than -1.97838, we know we will reject the null at the 5% significance level.
+However, we can still get the p-value:

 ```r
 2 * pt(tstat, df = 130, lower.tail = TRUE)